cybera-cookbooks/cybera_consul/README.md

 }
 ```

-Or to deploy the Consul agent with DNS forwarding:
+Or to deploy the Consul agent as a client with DNS forwarding:

 ```json
 {